drag0sd0g/MariaAlpha/docs/execution-engine-explainer.md

 ### Stage 2: Order Type Validation

-The `OrderTypeHandlerRegistry` looks up the handler for the order's type (MARKET, LIMIT, or STOP).
-If no handler is registered (e.g., an unsupported type like IOC arrives from a future strategy engine version), the order is rejected.
+The `OrderTypeHandlerRegistry` looks up the handler for the order's type.
+As of issue 2.1.4 seven order types are supported: **MARKET, LIMIT, STOP, IOC, FOK, GTC, ICEBERG**.
+If no handler is registered (e.g., a Phase-3 type like PEGGED arrives from a future strategy version), the order is rejected with `"Unsupported order type"`.

 Each handler performs type-specific validation:

 **MarketOrderHandler:**
 - Quantity must be positive
 - Market data must be available for the symbol
+- Emits `TimeInForce.DAY`

 **LimitOrderHandler:**
 - All of the above, plus:
 - Limit price must be present and positive
+- Emits `TimeInForce.DAY`

 **StopOrderHandler:**
 - All of the above, plus:
 - Stop price must be present and positive
 - BUY STOP price must be above the current ask (momentum entry — you only want to buy if the price breaks through a resistance level)
 - SELL STOP price must be below the current bid (stop-loss — you only want to sell if the price drops below a support level)
+- Emits `TimeInForce.DAY`

+**IocOrderHandler** (Immediate-Or-Cancel):
+- Quantity > 0, positive limit price, market state present
+- Pre-flight marketability check: rejects with a clear validation error if a BUY limit is below the ask or a SELL limit is above the bid — an IOC submitted in that state would cancel for zero fills, so we reject up-front rather than emit an opaque cancel event
+- Emits `TimeInForce.IOC`

+**FokOrderHandler** (Fill-Or-Kill):
+- Same as IOC validation; FOK is all-or-nothing immediate.
+The MVP simulator uses a top-of-book approximation; depth-aware partials are deferred to issue 2.1.10
+- Emits `TimeInForce.FOK`

+**GtcOrderHandler** (Good-Till-Cancel):
+- Identical validation to LIMIT; GTC is a TIF overlay that changes when the order survives on the book (across days for Alpaca), not how it is matched
+- Emits `TimeInForce.GTC`

+**IcebergOrderHandler**:
+- Quantity > 0, positive limit price, **`displayQuantity` > 0 and strictly less than `quantity`**, market state present
+- The handler's `toExecutionInstruction` populates `ExecutionInstruction.displayQuantity` so the value flows downstream, but the parent order never reaches a venue adapter directly — see the iceberg dispatch below
+- Emits `TimeInForce.DAY` (TIF applies to each child slice individually)

+Wire-format translation lives in `AlpacaOrderTypeMapper`, which collapses IOC/FOK/GTC into Alpaca's `type=limit` with the appropriate `time_in_force` and explicitly rejects ICEBERG (the slicer is responsible for issuing the child LIMITs).

-The handler pattern is extensible.
-Adding a new order type (e.g., IOC, FOK, GTC, Iceberg — planned for Phase 2) requires implementing the `OrderTypeHandler` interface and annotating the class with `@Component`.
+The handler pattern remains extensible: adding a new order type (e.g. PEGGED — Phase 3) only requires implementing the `OrderTypeHandler` interface and annotating with `@Component`.
 Spring auto-discovers it and the registry picks it up.
-No existing code needs to change.
+No existing code changes.

+#### ICEBERG dispatch (special case)

+Immediately after validation + risk checks, `OrderExecutionService.processOrder` branches on `OrderType.ICEBERG` and hands the parent off to `IcebergCoordinator.onParentSubmit` *instead of* the normal venue-adapter call.
+The coordinator:

+1. Registers the parent in the in-memory `ParentChildOrderRegistry` along with its target `displayQuantity`
+2. Builds a child LIMIT `Order` (via `IcebergSliceFactory`) sized to `min(remaining, displayQuantity)`, with `parentOrderId` linking it back to the parent and `strategyName="ICEBERG-CHILD"`
+3. Routes the child through the SOR, registers it with the lifecycle manager, and submits it to the venue adapter
+4. On the *first* child ack the parent transitions NEW → SUBMITTED

+Subsequent slices are issued from `OrderExecutionService.onExecutionReport` via the `icebergCoordinator.onChildFillIfApplicable(order, report)` hook (called once `dailyLossMonitor.onFill` has run).
+The coordinator transitions the parent into PARTIALLY_FILLED on the first child completion and into FILLED when cumulative child fills meet the parent quantity (with reason `iceberg-complete`).

+A parent cancel (via `ManualOrderService.cancel`) cascades through `IcebergCoordinator.onParentCancelRequested`, which cancels the currently-active child at its venue and transitions the parent to CANCELLED with reason `iceberg-parent-cancelled`.
+Already-filled children are immutable; not-yet-submitted slices are simply never issued.

 ### Stage 3: Risk Check Chain